Robert B. Luckey: World War II

 Luckey was transferred to the newly activated 11th Marine Regiment under Colonel Pedro del Valle at Parris Island, South Carolina in April 1941.
 The Eleventh Marines served as the main artillery component of newly designated 1st Marine Division and Luckey assumed duty as battalion Executive and operations officer under Lieutenant Colonel Joseph R. Knowlan.

 Following the United States entry into World War II, Luckey was promoted to major in January 1942 and assumed command of the 1st Special Weapons Battalion, which served as a unit of antiaircraft and antitank guns for 1st Marine Division.
 He embarked with his battalion to the Pacific area in June 1942 and after a period of training in Wellington, New Zealand, Luckey led his battalion to Guadalcanal in August of that year.
 He was promoted to lieutenant colonel in September 1942.

 After two months of combat, Luckey was appointed executive officer, 11th Marine Regiment under Colonel Pedro del Valle and served in that capacity during the later stages of Guadalcanal Campaign.
 He later took part in the Battle of Cape Gloucester at New Britain in December 1943 and January 1944 and received the Bronze Star Medal with Combat "V" for his service there.

 Luckey was ordered back to the United States in February 1944 and following a brief leave at home, he was appointed director of the Artillery School at Marine Corps Schools, Quantico.
 He held that command until October of that year, when he was ordered back to the Pacific area for duty as commanding officer, 15th Marine Regiment.
 The 15th Marines were designated as the main artillery component for the newly established 6th Marine Division.
 Luckey was promoted to colonel in December 1944.

 He participated in the period of the division's training at Guadalcanal, which now served as its base area.
 Luckey and his regiment sailed for Okinawa in April 1945 and saw heavy fighting during the battle on that island.
 He distinguished himself again and received the Legion of Merit with Combat "V" for his service.

 Postwar service

-Luckey and his regiment were ordered to Tsingtao, China, where he participated in the surrender and repatriation of the Japanese forces in that country.
+Luckey and his regiment were ordered to Qingdao, China, where he participated in the surrender and repatriation of the Japanese forces in that country.
 For his service in China, he was decorated with his second Bronze Star Medal and also received the Order of the Cloud and Banner by the government of Republic of China.

 The 15th Marines were deactivated with the rest of 6th Marine Division in March 1946 and Luckey departed for the United States.
 Upon his arrival in the States, he entered the Senior course at the Naval War College in Newport, Rhode Island, and graduated in June 1947.